JanZeman/RiderProjectUnloader/README.md

    ```
    Or create the both scripts manually and copy & paste their content.

-2. Copy both scripts to your project folder, next to your <solution-file>.sln :
+2. Copy both scripts to your project folder, next to your `<solution-file>.sln`.

 3. Ensure that the `unload_rider.sh` script is executable:
    ```bash
    chmod +x unload_rider.sh
    ```
-4. Modify content of `unload_rider.sh` by replacing <solution-file>.sln with the name of your solution file.
+4. Modify content of `unload_rider.sh` by replacing `<solution-file>.sln` with the name of your solution file.

 ### Execution